Monday, February 12, 2018

 Plankton is collected with special nets like this one.
 The nets have tiny holes and are pulled along the water's surface.

 Crabs go through metamorphosis, much like butterflies or frogs.
-The megalops is one larval stage for crabs.
+The megalops is one of the larval stages of crabs.

 Bristle worms get their name from their many bristles that are used for movement.
 They are related to earthworms.

 Dinoflagellates are phytoplankton.
 Some of them can glow like fireflies.
-Some make toxins that can be harmful to humans when there are lots of dinoflagellates in the water.
+Some produce toxins that can harm humans when there are many dinoflagellates in the water.

 Diatoms are phytoplankton.
 They produce glass-like skeletons that are used in a variety of products.
 The grit in your toothpaste might come from diatoms.

-This is a nauplius, a larval form that is common to many different crustaceans, including barnacles.
+This is a nauplius, a larval stage common to many crustaceans, including barnacles

-They are found in salt and fresh water and even in damp soil.
+They are found in salt and fresh water, as well as in damp soil.

 Nearly 80% of all seagrasses in coastal Alabama have been lost since the 1950s.